 Power adapters can be expensive and occupy a lot of space on AC power strips.
 Many people don’t want to purchase a separate power adapter for each Volca.
 Instead, they use a daisy chain cable (daisy chain splitter, power splitter cable, squid, multi-adapter, or multi-plug cable) to power several Volcas from a single power adapter.

-If you’re looking for a daisy chain cable, we recommend, naturally, our KVgear DC-5.
+If you’re looking for a daisy chain cable for Korg Volcas, we recommend our DC-5 Volca Daisy Chain Cable.

 Guitar Pedalboard Power Supply